Charles E W Bean, Diaries, AWM38 3DRL 606/211/1 - 1915 - 1918 - Part 8

 Germans.
 The Arty had partly

-broken / wire
+broken / wire.

-There were Over 500
+There were over 500

 Germans in these trenches opposite

 46 Bn.
 The Bn.
-Commander
+Commandern

 ws in a dugout on / main